BLUE HORIZON, BOOK 4

 “For the moment,” he replied in a dry, raspy voice.
 His thick accent and heavy panting made his words hard to understand, but he gripped her arms and said, “We’ve got to get out of here!
 The ants…!”

-When she was sure they were safe for the moment, Gina pulled out a DC unit and thumbed the call button.
-“Taro, I have him,” she whispered into its tiny microphone.
+When she was sure they were safe for the moment, the woman pulled out a DC unit and thumbed the call button.
+“This is Gina.
+I have him,” she whispered into its tiny microphone.

 “Good!
 We’re ready out here,” returned the vixen’s concerned voice.